AishaKhalfan/alx-frontend/0x00-html_advanced/README.md

 Directory: 0x00-html_advanced
 File: 25-index.html

-26. Examples of lists for the styleguide mandatory
+## Task 26.
+Examples of lists for the styleguide
+mandatory
 Copy the content of 13-styleguide.html into 26-styleguide.html